RubbaBoy/MovieBot/README.md

     <img src="branding/Banner.png">
 </h1>

 Discord is a place that brings people together to play games, chat, and now with Discord Movie Bot you can watch movies with your friends right in the Discord app.
-Brought to you by the creator of the [best IDE](https://github.com/MSPaintIDE/MSPaintIDE) around, [@RubbaBoy](https://github.com/RubbaBoy) and a developer know one knows, [@AL1L](https://al1l.com) useing sophisticated audio and video technology we bring our [Discord Hack Week](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33) submission and your favorite movies and videos straight to the Discord client.
+Brought to you by the creator of the [best IDE](https://github.com/MSPaintIDE/MSPaintIDE) around, [@RubbaBoy](https://github.com/RubbaBoy) and a developer know one knows, [@AL1L](https://al1l.com) using sophisticated audio and video technology we bring our [Discord Hack Week](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33) submission and your favorite movies and videos straight to the Discord client.

 ## How does it work?